 We recently came across tidings of BMW’s first i Store that swung its doors open in London.
-The store will play home to BMW’s concepts, including the i3 electric car designed specifically for urban commuting, the i8 plug-in hybrid sports car and the i Pedelec (Pedal Electric Cycle).
-As for the BMW i3, this beautifully designed car from our perspective is a standard car manufacturers will probably need to match up to in the upcoming future.
+The store will play home to BMW’s concepts, including the i3 electric car designed specifically for urban commuting, the i8 plug-in hybrid sports car, and the I Pedelec (Pedal Electric Cycle).
+As for the BMW i3, this beautifully designed car, from our perspective, is a standard car manufacturer that will probably need to match up to in the upcoming future.
 Using natural resources such as European eucalyptus wood for the interiors and a bunch of other sustainable manufacturing processes like using a natural agent derived from olive leaves to tan the leather used, this car is indeed a favor to the environment.

-Statistically, the BMW i3 Concept has at least one-third less global warming potential (CO2 equivalent) over its entire product life cycle and seems to be a better way to commute than the conventional gas guzzlers we’ve been dependent all along.
+Statistically, the BMW i3 Concept has at least one-third less global warming potential (CO2 equivalent) over its entire product life cycle.
+It seems to be a better way to commute than the conventional gas guzzlers we’ve been dependent on all along.

 The BMW i Pedelec (Pedal Electric Cycle) Concept is a compact bicycle fitted with an electric motor that tops up the rider’s muscle power.
-Also there is room for two of them in BMW i3′s trunk.
+Also, there is room for two of them in the BMW i3’s trunk.